ichortower/HatMouseLacey/docs/README.md

 * ~~`1.0`: Initial release.~~
 * `1.1`: Current release.
 Now on 1.1.0.
 * `1.6`: Update the mod to work with Stardew Valley 1.6.\
-Since 1.6 is now imminent, this milestone now takes priority over The Content Update.
+Since 1.6 is now imminent, this milestone now takes priority over additional content.
 If I have time for incremental content updates, they may see backports into 1.1 during the run up to release.
-* `1.7`: The Content Update.
+* `1.7+`: Content updates.
 Extra dialogue, seasonal outfits, beach visits, inter-mod events and shoutouts, etc.

 ## Compatibility